Confused about an acronym or term you see while using the Summit Learning Platform? We've put together some definitions

 Activities and resources that support students in developing a Cognitive Skill, applying relevant Content Knowledge, and developing conceptual understanding.
 The Base Curriculum includes a set of learning experiences that are associated with each checkpoint, intended to prepare students to demonstrate their skill development within the checkpoint.

-Descriptions of what a skill looks like in the context of a specific role.
+Descriptions of what skills look like in the context of a specific role.

 All students have a mentor who serves as their coach and advocate, supporting them as they develop strong character, life and Self-Direction learning skills.

 Targeted learning experiences for a group of students who would benefit from teacher-driven support with a specific Cognitive Skill, content understanding or task.
 Partial-group workshops are designed around a specific student need as identified by available data.

 Learning experiences that are tailored to students’ needs.
 Personalized activities can be done individually, in pairs, or in small groups; the key is that students are working in their Zone of Proximal Development as often as possible.
 In Summit Learning, personalized activities are the default or assumed the type of learning experience unless there is a clear justification for a whole-group experience or a partial-group intervention.

 Self-Directed Learning (SDL) Time